telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

 ---
 title: Overview
-page_title: Documentation for Sparkline widget in Kendo UI DataViz
+page_title: Overview | Kendo UI Sparklines
-description: How to create a sparkline, enable the visualization of a series that displays inline data, explore the quick overview of Sparkline widget major features.
+description: "Learn how to create the Kendo UI Sparklines and explore its major features."
+slug: overview_kendoui_sparklinescharts
+position: 1
 ---

-# Sparkline Overview
+# Sparklines Overview

-## Getting started
+The [Kendo UI Sparklines widget](http://demos.telerik.com/kendo-ui/sparklines/index) is a very small chart, drawn without axes, coordinates, legends, titles or other chart-specific elements.
+It behaves like an inline element, as it is rendered inside a `span`, as opposed to the standard Kendo UI Charts, which behave like block elements, as they are rendered inside `div` elements, so that it can be easily embedded in text.

-Sparklines are simple, word-sized graphics that can be embedded in text, tables or headlines.
-The concept for such graphics was developed by Edward Tufte.
+Generally, the Sparklines are simple, word-sized graphics that can be embedded in chunks of text, tables, or headlines.
+The concept for such graphics was developed by [Edward Tufte](https://en.wikipedia.org/wiki/Edward_Tufte).

-Kendo UI Sparkline is a version of the Chart widget tailored for this specific application.

-While sparklines are typically line charts, other types are supported as well:
+The Kendo UI Sparklines widget is a version of the Kedno UI Chart widget, tailored for this specific application.
+While Sparklines are typically line charts, other types are supported as well:

 *   Line (default)
 *   Bar (Data Bars)